Harvey Grossinger

-Harvey Grossinger is an American short story author and novelist.
+Harvey Grossinger is an American short story writer and novelist.

-Life
+Early life and education

-He holds a Bachelor of Arts in English from New York University, a Master of Arts from Indiana University, and a Master of Fine Arts from American University.
+Harvey Grossinger holds a Bachelor of Arts in English from New York University, a Master of Arts from Indiana University, and a Master of Fine Arts from American University.

+Career

-He teaches at American University, and the University of Maryland, College Park.
+Grossinger teaches at American University, and the University of Maryland, College Park.
 He is a member of the National Book Critics Circle.
-He lives in the Washington, D.C. area.

-His work has appeared in New England Review, Mid-American Review, Western Humanities Review, Cimarron Review and many other literary journals.
+His work has appeared in New England Review, Mid-American Review, Western Humanities Review, Cimarron Review, and many other literary journals.